Student Groups

 - Administrative groups: "Spring 2026 Enrollment", "Scholarship Students"

 The Groups page displays all your groups in a table with columns for group name, student avatars, scheduled session times, notes, and quick actions.
-You can filter by course or student, sort by name, and page through results.

 Creating a Group